Music by Frank Martin

 Baritone Scott Ziemann is “a vocal talent worth catching” and has sung roles in Carmen, Gianni Schicchi, Hansel & Gretel, Susannah, The Old Maid & the Thief, H.M.S.
 Pinafore and The Merry Widow.
 Scott sings in Long Beach Opera’s [email protected] education program and is excited to make his Mainstage debut.
 As a concert performer Scott has sung the Baritone solos in Beethoven’s 9th Symphony, Orff’s Carmina Burana, and Fauré’s Requiem and starred in musical theater and operetta concerts.
 Scott’s next engagement in June is singing the role of Monsu Traversen in Rossini’s rarely produced comedy La Gazzetta. www.scottziemann.com

-Dan Weingarten has designed Hydrogen Jukebox, Marilyn, Macbeth, The Paper Nautilus, Ainadamar, Maria de Buenos Aires, The Difficulty of Crossing a Field (2011), Akhnaten, Orpheus and Euridice, Nixon in China, Good Soldier Schweik, Cunning Little Vixen, Winterreise, Anne Frank, and Macbeth for Long Beach Opera.
+Dan Weingarten has designed Hydrogen Jukebox, Marilyn Forever, Macbeth, The Paper Nautilus, Ainadamar, Maria de Buenos Aires, The Difficulty of Crossing a Field (2011), Akhnaten, Orpheus and Euridice, Nixon in China, The Good Soldier Schweik, The Cunning Little Vixen, Winterreise, Anne Frank, and Macbeth for Long Beach Opera.
 He has designed numerous other plays, musicals, operas, and ballets around the country.
 He is the recipient of the LA Drama Critic's Circle Angstrom Award, the LA Weekly Award, the Garland Award, and the Dramalogue Award.
 He is also on the faculty at California State University Northridge.

 This activity is supported in part by the California Arts Council, a state agency.
 Learn more at www.arts.ca.gov